 The gift you’re going to reward the customers can be anything they can appreciate and enjoy.
-It can be a piece of a domestic appliance, digital device, accessory or specific service, anything that will be perceived as a useful stuff and memorized for rather long time.
-Giving such prize is effective because it shows the customers you appreciate their time and efforts as well as you learn well what their scope of interests are and that you can deliver them with more benefits.
+It can be a piece of a domestic appliance, digital device, accessory or specific service, anything that will be perceived as useful stuff and memorized for a rather long time.
+Giving such a prize is effective because it shows the customers you appreciate their time and efforts, as well as you, learn well what their scope of interests are and what you can deliver them with more benefits.
 It’s a way to say thank you for their feedback.

 Real price: not burdening to you, useful for a reader